Migorithm/duva/README.md

 cargo run
 ```

-If you have dump file, and load up on start up,
+If you have dump file, and you can load them up on start-up,
 ```sh
 cargo run -- --dir directory-path --dbfilename filename
 ```